 Residency in general surgery takes a minimum of 4 years to complete and 1 to 2 years of fellowship.

-Examples of abdominal contents which general surgeons handle include; the esophagus, stomach, small intestine, large intestine, rectum, pancreas, liver, gall bladder, appendix, and bile ducts.
+Examples of abdominal contents that general surgeons handle include; the esophagus, stomach, small intestine, large intestine, rectum, pancreas, liver, gall bladder, appendix, and bile ducts.

 Other parts of the body which you may find a general surgeon handling include; the breasts, thyroid glands, and skin with surrounding appendages.